coder/coder/examples/templates/digitalocean-linux/README.md

 - Remove the following sections from the `main.tf` file if you don't want to associate your workspaces with a project:

-  - `variable "step2_do_project_id"`
+  - `variable "do_project_id"`
   - `resource "digitalocean_project_resources" "project"`

 - **Optional:** DigitalOcean SSH key ID (obtain via the `doctl` CLI by running `doctl compute ssh-key list`)

 	- Note that this is only required for Fedora images to work.

 ### Authentication